AP Calculus: Exam Format

-The two parts of the multiple choice section are timed and taken independently.
+The two parts of the multiple choice (MCQ) section are timed and taken independently.

-Students are required to put away their calculators after 30 minutes have passed during the Free-Response section, and only at that point may begin Section II Part B. However, students may continue to work on Section II Part A during the entire Free-Response time, although without a calculator during the later two thirds.
+Students are required to put away their calculators after 30 minutes have passed during the free-response (FRQ) section, and only at that point may begin Section II Part B. However, students may continue to work on Section II Part A during the entire free-response (FRQ) time, although without a calculator during the later two thirds.

+In 2026, the AP Calculus AB and BC exam structure has official updates scheduled to take effect in 2026-2027 school year, applying to the May 2027 exams and beyond.
+The multiple-choice (MCQ) section decreased from 45 to 42 total questions.

 Scoring

-The multiple choice section is scored by computer, with a correct answer receiving 1 point, with omitted and incorrect answers not affecting the raw score.
-This total is multiplied by 1.2 to calculate the adjusted multiple-choice score.
+The multiple choice (MCQ) section is scored by computer, with a correct answer receiving 1 point, with omitted and incorrect answers not affecting the raw score.
+This total is multiplied by 1.2 to calculate the adjusted multiple-choice (MCQ) score.

-The free response section is hand-graded by hundreds of AP teachers and professors each June.
-The raw score is then added to the adjusted multiple choice score to receive a composite score.
+The free response (FRQ) section is hand-graded by hundreds of AP teachers and professors each June.
+The raw score is then added to the adjusted multiple choice (MCQ) score to receive a composite score.
 This total is compared to a composite-score scale for that year's exam and converted into an AP score of 1 to 5.
+The cutoff required for the score 5 is fluctuated around 60-65% of the total composite-score scale (out of 108), depending on the difficulty of the exam and cohort's performance.

-For the Calculus BC exam, an AB sub-score is included in the score report to reflect their proficiency in the fundamental topics of introductory calculus.
+For the Calculus BC exam, an AB sub-score is included in the score report to reflect their proficiency in the common topics of introductory calculus.
 The AB sub-score is based on the correct number of answers for questions pertaining to AB-material only.